 - a.
-High-pressure water blasting 5,000 8,000 psi (34-54MPa) to remove severe contamination by removing top 3 mm to 6 mm of concrete and to expose aggregate for improved mechanical bond of standard Portland cement levelling mortars (screeds and renders). - b.
+High-pressure water blasting 5,000 8,000 (34-54MPa) to remove severe contamination by removing top 1/8" (3mm) to 1/4" (6mm) of concrete and to expose aggregate for improved mechanical bond of standard portland cement leveling mortars (screeds and renders). - b.
 High-pressure water cleaning 1,000psi (6.8MPa) to clean surface dirt and contamination or weakened surface layers (laitance) without aggregate exposure; use in conjunction with detergents and degreasers to remove dirt or light coatings of oil or other contamination. - c.
-Shot blasting effective for floors and walls (with hand held equipment); removes and collects debris in one step from top layer 1.5 mm to 6 mm with fine to coarse steel pellets.
-Use to remove existing paint coatings or concrete surface defects such a laitance - d.
+Shot blasting effective for floors and walls (with hand held equipment); removes and collects debris in one step from top layer 1/16" (1.5mm) to 1⁄4" (6mm) with fine to coarse steel pellets.
+Use to remove existing paint coatings or concrete surface defects such as laitance - d.
 Grinding variety of mechanical scarifying methods available, must ensure final cleaning of residue with high pressure water or air cleaning. - e.
 Grit blasting includes traditional sand blasting, which is effective but intrusive and hazardous; or, new methods incorporating water soluble, mechanically refined sodium carbonate grit media. - f.
 Acid cleaning this method is not recommended if other methods are available because improper dilution and/or improper application methods (failure to saturate surfaces with water), and improper neutralizing/rinsing of residue can deteriorate concrete surfaces.
 Improper methods and dilutions can also cause post installation efflorescence from residual soluble chlorides.
 Residual chloride can also inhibit bond, accelerate set of cement based mortars and adhesives, or cause chloride ion deterioration of steel reinforcing. - g.
-Low-pressure water/scrubbing ordinary garden hose washing with stiff bristle brush is satisfactory if concrete has no surface defects or oily,organic contamination.
-Any cleaning agents must be completely neutralised and rinsed. - 2.
-Wall Patching, Plastering or Rendering necessary if concrete cannot be designed and finished accurately to meet levelness or flatness tolerances for direct application of ceramic tile or stone using thin-set method.
-For thick bed (mortar bed) ceramic and stone tile installations and self-levelling methods: maximum allowable variation in the installation substrate to be 10 mm in 3 m.
+Low-pressure water/scrubbing ordinary garden hose washing with stiff bristle brush is satisfactory if concrete has no surface defects or oily, organic contamination.
+Any cleaning agents must be completely neutralized and rinsed.

+2. Wall Patching, Plastering or Rendering - necessary if concrete cannot be designed and finished accurately to meet levelness or flatness tolerances for direct application of ceramic tile or stone using thinset method.
+For thick bed (mortar bed) ceramic and stone tile installations and self-leveling methods: maximum allowable variation in the installation substrate to be 1/4" in 10' (6mm in 3m).

-For thin-bed ceramic tile installations when a cementitious bonding material will be used, including medium bed mortar: maximum allowable variation in the tile substrate - for tiles with edges shorter than 375 mm, maximum allowable variation is 5 mm in 3 m from the required plane, with no more than 1.5 mm variation in 300 mm when measured from the high points in the surface.
-For tiles with at least one edge 375 mm in length, maximum allowable variation is 3 mm in 3 m from the required plane, with no more than 1.5 mm variation in 300 mm when measured plane, with no more than 1.5 mm variation in 3 m from the required plane, with no more than 1.5 mm variation in 600 mm when measured from the high points in the surface.
-For modular substrate units, such as adjacent concrete masonry units, adjacent edges cannot exceed 0.8 mm difference in height.
-Should the architect/designer require a more stringent finish tolerance (e.g. 3 mm in 3 m), the subsurface specification must reflect that tolerance, or the tile specification must include a specific and separate requirement to bring the subsurface tolerance into compliance with the desired tolerance.
+For thin-bed ceramic tile installations when a cementitious bonding material will be used, including medium bed mortar: maximum allowable variation in the tile substrate - for tiles with edges shorter than 15" (375mm), maximum allowable variation is 1/4" in 10' (6mm in 3m) from the required plane, with no more than 1/16" variation in 12" (1.5mm variation in 300mm) when measured from the high points in the surface.
+For tiles with at least one edge 15" (375mm) in length, maximum allowable variation is 1/8" in 10' (3mm in 3m) from the required plane, with no more than 1/16" variation in 24" (1.5mm variation in 600mm) when measured from the high points in the surface.
+For modular substrate units, such as exterior glue plywood panels or adjacent concrete masonry units, adjacent edges cannot exceed 1/32" (0.8mm) difference in height.
+Should the architect/designer require a more stringent finish tolerance (e.g. 1/8" in of water treatment; should be mixed to a plastic consistency and applied no greater than $\frac{1}{2}$ " (12mm) thick per application (lift).
+Carry any underlying movement joints to the surface.

+10' [3mm in 3m]), the subsurface specification must reflect that tolerance, or the tile specification must include a specific and separate requirement to bring the subsurface tolerance into compliance with the desired tolerance.